 CBC

-CBC is a derivative of CBG, CBC is known for its antibacterial, antifungal, analgesic, and anti-inflammatory properties and effects.
+CBC, a derivative of CBG, offers antibacterial, antifungal, analgesic, and anti-inflammatory properties and effects.
 It is highly effective in slowing tumor growth and combating cancer.

 (Anti-Seizure, Anti-Epileptic, Pain Reducer, Sleep Aid, Anti-Oxidant)